crystallabs/event_handler/README.md

 Each handler can run synchronously or asynchronously, run one or more times, and be added at the beginning or end of queue, or into a specific position.

-It also possible to subclass events, send events through Channels, and wait for events.
+It also supports subclassing events, sending events through Channels, and waiting for events.

 ## Installation